pkking/quick-mirror-openeuler/README.rst

 ======

 The client is ``quick-fedora-mirror``.
-It is written in zsh and uses features which aren't really portable to bash  bash.
+It is written in zsh and uses features which aren't really portable to bash.
 It needs no external tools besides ``rsync``, ``awk``, and the usual core utilities.

 A config file is required (unless you edit the script); see the sample file in